mattermost/mattermost-handbook/operations/business-operations/customer-support.md

 ### Support ticket request form

-To ensure that we can assist our customers most efficiently it’s imperative that as much information is provided when submitting the ticket.
-For details of what details should be provided you should review our Troubleshooting Guide which can be found [here](https://docs.mattermost.com/guides/administrator.html#troubleshooting).
+To ensure that we can assist our customers most efficiently it's important that as much information as possible is provided when submitting the ticket.
+More details around the required information is listed in our [Troubleshooting Guide](https://docs.mattermost.com/guides/administrator.html#troubleshooting).

 |Field | Description |
 |------|-------------|